Bizzo1975/personal-website-gen/Proxmox_Web_Hosting_Master_Plan_Full.md

 2. ✅ Set up Proxmox with proper network bridges for each VLAN
 3. ✅ Configured NAT and firewall rules to isolate the DMZ
 4. ✅ Secured access to Proxmox via Tailscale VPN
-5. ✅ Created and configured an Ubuntu web server VM
+5. ✅ Created and configured a production Ubuntu Server VM (separate from your dev VM)
-6. ✅ Deployed your Next.js application with Docker
+6. ✅ Deployed your Next.js application with Docker on the production VM
 7. ✅ Restored your development database to production
-8. ✅ Configured Cloudflare Tunnel for public access
+8. ✅ Configured Cloudflare Tunnel for public access to production
 9. ✅ Set up automated backups and maintenance procedures
 10. ✅ Verified everything is working and secure

+**Note:** Your development VM (192.168.20.10) and production VM (192.168.20.20) now coexist on the same Proxmox host, both isolated on the DMZ network but serving different purposes.

 ### Next Steps